 Siff has also filed several memorable feature stories.
 These include a look at Olympic boxer Marcus Browne from Staten Island, a behind-the-scenes portrait of Marcus Robinson who created works-of-art inspired by the men and women who rebuild the World Trade Center, and an NYU Langone Medical Center/Bellevue Hospital project known as “The Harlem Barber Shop Project,” where customers received life-saving preventive health screenings.

 A native New Yorker and Hunter High School alumnus, Siff graduated from Wesleyan University with a bachelor's degree in English.
 He is a member of the Inner Circle Show, a group of seasoned reporters and media personalities which raises money for local charities.
 He has also been recognized by the New York Press Club, The Press Club of Long Island, and the Syracuse Press Club for feature reporting.

-Siff is an avid Yankees who covered the historic 2019 “London Series,” featuring the Bronx Bombers and rival Boston Red Sox.
+Siff is an avid Yankees fan who covered the historic 2019 “London Series,” featuring the Bronx Bombers and Boston Red Sox.
 He is also a passionate fan of the New York Giants.
 Siff lives with his wife and two children in Queens.